svincibo/app-mergeTCK/README.md

 merge2TCKs: [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.304-blue.svg)](https://doi.org/10.25663/brainlife.app.304)

 # app-mergeTCK
-Merge multiple TCK files into one TCK file.
+This app takes multiple TCK files and merges them into one TCK file.
+The merge2TCKs app will merge two tcks.
+The mergeTCKs app will merge multiple tcks (i.e., more than two).
+The output is a single TCK file that contains all of the streamlines that were present in the two (or multiple) input tck files.
+Redundant streamlines are not removed.

 ### Author
 - Sophia Vinci-Booher (svincibo@indiana.edu)